mbaroukh/reactnative-calc/README.md

 I'm not a "fullstack js" programmer.
 Comming from Java world, it's hard to integrate new-age's javascript world.
-Most of the time the hard part is about buggy tools, incompatible or deprecated libraries, libraries are noy all compatibles, js multiples specifications, ...
+Most of the time the hard part is about buggy tools, incompatible or deprecated libraries, multiples js specifications, ...
-Needing a running nodejs to transpile javascript to javascript is not intuituve.
+Needing a running nodejs to transpile javascript to javascript is not intuitive.

 ## This is not a real project